 1. Makita XPH07Z Cordless Hammer Driver-Drill – Best Hammer Drill

-Combining power, control, and cutting-edge features, the Makita XPH07Z is our favorite Makita hammer drill.
-It’s completely cordless, providing you with ultimate freedom.
-Better yet, this drill is built with brushless motors that are more efficient and longer-lasting than traditional brushed motors.
+Combining power, control, and cutting-edge features, the Makita XPH07Z is our favorite Makita hammer drill and our pick for the best overall drill.
+It’s cordless and has a brushless motor that is more efficient and longer-lasting than traditional brushed motors.

-But those brushless motors are more than just efficient; they’re also very powerful.
-This drill creates a max of 1,090 inch-pounds (in-lb) of torque; pretty darn impressive for a cordless tool.
+But the motor is more than just efficient; it’s also very powerful.
+This drill creates a max of 1,090 inch-pounds (in-lb) of torque, which is impressive for a cordless tool.
 Helping control all that power is a 2-speed transmission with a variable-speed trigger allowing for speeds up to 2,100 RPM.

-To efficiently use all that power, there’s a built-in handle that rotates to either side of the drill so you can find the perfect position for plenty of leverage.
-The all-metal chuck is a ½-inch for fitting large bits.
-The only downside is that no battery is included and the whole package is a bit pricey when you factor in the cost of the battery.
+A built-in handle rotates to either side of the drill so you can find the perfect position for plenty of leverage.
+The all-metal chuck is ½-inch for fitting large bits.
+The only downside is that no battery is included, and the whole package is a bit pricey when you factor in the cost of the battery.

 2. Makita 6407 Electric Drill – Best Value

 Makita tools are known for their quality, but they’re not known for being particularly affordable.
-Luckily, the Makita 6407 Electric Drill is priced much lower than other tools for the company, but it’s still one of the best Makita drills for the money.
+Luckily, the Makita 6407 Electric Drill is priced much lower than other tools, but it’s still one of the best Makita drills for the money.

-This drill is equipped with a 4.9-amp motor that can turn at up to 2,500 RPM.
-The variable trigger lets you control all that speed and the recessed lock-on button helps prevent hand fatigue when drilling for an extended time.
+This drill has a 4.9-amp motor that can turn up to 2,500 RPM.
+The variable trigger lets you control all that speed, and the recessed lock-on button helps prevent hand fatigue when drilling for an extended time.

 We were surprised that such an affordable drill could be so quiet, but this one runs at just 79 decibels.
-On the downside, you’ll always be plugged into a power cord, but for the price, we can’t complain.
+On the downside, you’ll always be plugged into a power cord, but we can’t complain about the price.

 3. Makita DS4012 Spade Handle Drill – Best Mixing Drill

-Makita makes drills for many tasks, like the DS4012 Spade Handle Drill that’s perfect for mixing up a variety of materials like thin-set, drywall mud, or concrete.
-It’s got a large D-handle on the back that spins 360°, allowing you to find the perfect placement for optimal leverage and comfort.
+Makita makes drills for many tasks, like the DS4012 Spade Handle Drill, which is perfect for mixing up various materials like thin-set, drywall mud, or concrete.
+It has a large D-handle on the back that spins 360°, allowing you to find the perfect placement for optimal leverage and comfort.

 This is a pretty large tool, but at just 6.2 pounds, it’s lighter than you might think from looking at it.
 It’s equipped with an industrial ½-inch keyed chuck that provides a firm grip on any bit.
-You’ll need that firm grip since this drill is loaded with an 8.5-amp motor that helps it spin through thick materials like concrete that hasn’t gotten enough water yet.
+You’ll need that firm grip since this drill is loaded with an 8.5-amp motor that helps it spin through thick materials like concrete.

 4. Makita XDT16Z Quick-Shift Impact Driver – Best Impact Driver

-Compact and lightweight, the Makita XDT16Z is our favorite impact driver, and it’s the one we use for installing and removing screws and fasteners of all types.
-At just 3.4 pounds, you’ll hardly notice it clipped onto your belt, and the tiny size helps it fit in tight spaces.
+It’s compact and lightweight, and the Makita XDT16Z is our favorite impact driver.
+It’s the one we use for installing and removing screws and fasteners of all types.
+At just 3.4 pounds, you’ll hardly notice it clipped on your belt, and the tiny size helps it fit in tight spaces.

-But the most impressive thing about this tool is the massive power it fits into such a small package.
+But the most impressive aspect is the massive power it fits into such a small package.
 With 1,600 in-lb of torque, you’ll have a hard time finding any fasteners this driver can’t drive.
 With a 4-speed transmission and a variable trigger, you get precise control over the entire speed range up to 3,600 RPM.

-To pack so much power into such a small tool, Makita opted for brushless motors in the XDT16Z.
-This helps it to be more efficient, providing superior battery life over brushed models.
+To pack so much power into such a small tool, Makita opted for a brushless motor in the XDT16Z.
+This makes it more efficient and provides superior battery life over brushed models.
 There’s also an assist mode that helps prevent stripped screws and cross-threading.